-The bill provides \$83 billion in FY2017 discretionary funding, \$3.1 billion above the FY2016 level.
-For the Department of Veterans Affairs, this increase represents a 4.8 percent increase over the FY2016 level, including increases for health care, benefit claims processing, the Board of Veterans Appeals, the VA Inspector General, medical and prosthetic research, and information technology.
+The subcommittee-approved legislation includes \$83 billion in FY2017 discretionary funding, \$3.1 billion above the FY2016 level.
+This represents a 4.8 percent increase over the FY2016 level for the Department of Veterans Affairs (VA), including increases for health care, benefit claims processing, the Board of Veterans Appeals, the VA Inspector General, medical and prosthetic research, and information technology.

-The committee mark increases military construction funding by \$486 million over the President's budget request to enhance funding of family housing, construction of military hospitals and health facilities, and support for critical overseas facility investments.
+Military construction funding is increased by \$486 million over the President's budget request, which would allow for enhanced funding of family housing, construction of military hospitals and health facilities, and support for critical overseas facility investments.